DomenicScarcella/vercel-first-repo/README.md

 # See the app deployed at: [Joke API - Vercel](https://vercel-first-repo-domenicscarcella.vercel.app/)

+Get random jokes from 'official-joke-api' . . . take a guess before revealing the punchline!

 ## Available Scripts

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).